 This was the worst pasta we tasted here.
 The pieces of octopus were way too big and way too tough.
 No thanks.

 Excellent.
 Everything worked in sweet, sweet harmony.
 Order it.

 For every hit, there’s a miss on the pasta menu.
 The clunky pappardelle was greasy, and the dish overall was one big pile of flavorless, oily mush.
 You can certainly do better.

 Saving the best for last here.
 Holy sh*t is this artichoke pasta good.
-The artichoke is found inside this long, filled noodle, with some pecorino and topped with a smoked bacon marmalade.
+The artichoke is found inside a long, filled noodle topped with some pecorino and a smoked bacon marmalade.
 Incredible.